asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 ### Includes

-You can easily share static parts of the template.
+You can share static parts of the template.
 This allows you to decrease the size of templates and make maintenance easier.
-My example here is not very complex and I've added it to the template to make the point that it is possible:
+My example here is not very complex, and I've added it to the template to make the point that it is possible:

 ```html
 <!-- content of space.html file -->